Graveyard Fields Area

 The upper bridge over the Yellowstone Prong was reconstructed and should be adequate for many years in the future, no matter what floods may come.
 This completes the loop and most of the trail maintenance issues in the area; however, there are still some very bad sections of trail and the newly constructed trail isn't holding up perfectly either.
 Still, it's an improvement.

 Camping and Lodging

-Bear canisters are required in areas outside Graveyard Fields that are still open to camping.
+Bear canisters are required in areas outside the Graveyard Fields Vicinity that are still open to camping.
 All bear canisters must be commercially made; constructed of solid, non-pliable material manufactured for the specific purpose of resisting entry by bears.